walmartlabs/lacinia/docs/tutorial/init-schema.rst

 ``game_by_id`` operation to allow nulls, just for this specific situation.

 However, Lacinia still returns a map with the operation name and operation selection.
-Failure to return a result with a ``:data`` key would signify an error executing the query, such as a parse error.
+Failure to return a result with a top-level ``:data`` key would signify an error executing the query, such as a parse error.
 That's not the case here at all.